haram/splendid_implanter/README.md

 BattlEye compatible injector, done completely from user-mode.

+There is a more detailed write-up at: https://secret.club/2020/02/26/be_umode.html

 ## Usage

 1. Run build.bat (this will only work for VS19, or VS17)